artiomgiza/isufit/README.md

 3. Right click on one of the lines --> `inspect` (IMPORTANT!!!)
 4. console tab --> paste --> enter

+===> but exist <===
+Will be fixed, but for now the script only insert in/out times.
+So need click on each cell and press enter.
+Yes, it's bad, but still better than also insert all the times :)

 ![Usage](usage.gif)

 Notes: